18th Australian International Aerospace Conference 2019

 - new and innovative design and development in Avionics & Mission Systems (MS).
 Topics may include aircraft avionic displays, sensors & instruments, communications, weapons systems, fire control architecture, software, survivability, and associated systems critical to successful accomplishment of missions.
 Methods for addressing the obsolescence of such systems and its timely upgrade including modifications, for capability enhancement may also be covered as well human factors and, air traffic management

-- Durability and degradation of the structure and materials due to various loads and operational environment will form the key focus of the conference.
+- Durability and degradation of the structure and materials due to various loads and operational environment will form the key focus of the Congress.
 Methods adopted for NDI and NDT, including prognostic lay-ups/tools covering de-lamination, crack growths & corrosion; and its associated modes of repair and structural modifications may also be covered.

 Operations & Support and Airworthiness & Regulations

 The Technical Subcommittee invites abstracts covering both military & civil aspects (for both aviation and space) in the areas of: